UnderGraduate catalog: 2022/23

 Intermediate English 1 (EAP)

 In this course, students expand their academic English skills as they are introduced to complex texts and discussions in their field.
-They will also be able to take a side on a written debate and express their opinion.
-Students will be able to present subjects clearly via persuasive and argumentative essay with a special emphasis on refining grammar and increasing vocabulary.
-Focusing on utilizing composition knowledge, students hypothesize on academics including journal articles.
+They will also be able to express their opinions clearly and persuasively through argumentative essays.
+There is an additional focus on refining grammar and increasing vocabulary.
+Students will be able to write a short academic review of a journal article.
 There is peer assessment in the form of review and editing feedback.
-This course is offered only in English.

 Course Code: ENGL 0007